-When a death does occur in the workplace, worksites are often thrown into chaos.
-If the death occurred as a result of an industrial incident, fire, murder, or similar tragic incident, workers have to deal with a range of issues in addition to shock and the loss of a work mate.
-These issues generally relate to concerns about how and why the situation occurred and often result in feelings of anger, guilt, fears for personal safety and a need for someone or something to blame.
+When a death occurs in the workplace, worksites are often thrown into chaos.
+If the death occurred as the result of an industrial incident, fire, murder, or similar tragic incident, workers have to deal with a range of issues in addition to grief at the loss of a workmate.
+These issues generally relate to concerns about how and why the situation occurred, and can result in feelings of anger, guilt, fears for personal safety and a need for someone, or something, to blame.

 Supporting workplace colleagues

 Management may have little or no experience in dealing with the grief of families and workmates after a work-related death.
 Many people do not know what to do or say in such circumstances.
 Thoughtful gestures of sympathy and compassion, even when at a loss for the ‘right’ thing to say, are usually appreciated and leave a lasting impression of goodwill and caring.

 Regardless of the cause of death, it is helpful if management:

 - send a clear, simple message of support to staff recovering from the event

 - leave an ‘open door’ for staff who wish to talk about what happened

 - provide staff with access to a qualified counselling service